agenticplug.ai - Agentic Commerce Optimization company

 Commercial

-The Short North Arts District is a walkable gallery and dining corridor along North High Street between downtown Columbus and Ohio State University, named one of APA's Great Neighborhoods in 2019.
-The district features over 100 galleries, restaurants, and boutiques, with 90% locally owned, and hosts a monthly Gallery Hop that draws thousands of visitors to the neighborhood.
+The Short North Arts District is a walkable gallery and dining corridor along North High Street between downtown Columbus and Ohio State University, named one of APA's Great Places in America in 2019.
+The district features more than 300 businesses, with nearly 90% locally owned, spanning art galleries, restaurants, and boutiques, and hosts a monthly Gallery Hop that draws thousands of visitors to the neighborhood.
+Restaurants, galleries, boutique retailers, creative agencies, and hospitality businesses in the Short North compete for discovery by Columbus residents, Ohio State students, and visitors exploring the city's cultural scene.

 Franklin Park Conservatory and Botanical Gardens